Agustín Álvarez (footballer, born May 2001): Loan to Monza

+Loan to Talleres

+On 14 August 2026, Álvarez joined Argentine Primera División club Talleres on a season-long loan with an option to buy 80% of his transfer rights.

 International career

 Álvarez is a former Uruguay youth international.
 On 29 August 2021, he received his first call-up to senior team for FIFA World Cup qualifiers.
 He made his debut on 5 September 2021 by scoring a goal in a 4–2 win against Bolivia.
 On 21 October 2022, he was named in Uruguay's 55-man preliminary squad for the 2022 FIFA World Cup.